It may be surprising but my first visit to India was to take the Maharajas Express. Why did I wait so long?

 Mumbai, Ajanta, Udaipur, Jodhpur, Bikaner, Jaipur, Ranthambore, Agra, Delhi

 Mumbai, Ratnagiri, Goa, Hampi, Mysore, Ernakulam, Kumarakom, Trivandrum

 Trivandrum, Chettinad, Mahabalipuram, Mysore, Hampi, Goa, Ratnagiri, Mumbai

 Other Luxury Trains in India

 The Maharajas Express is considered the best luxury train in India but it is not the only one.
 There are several others that are less expensive and travel different routes throughout India.

 What to Know Before You Visit India

-How to get a Visa
+How to get a Visa in India

 Most countries are eligible for India’s E-Tourist Visa, which can be completely online relatively quickly.
 Make sure you go through the government site or you’ll be unnecessarily charged additional fees.

 Although I usually get money out from the ATM at the airport, India is often flagged with ATM transactions.
 The first time I tried it was rejected and I had to call my bank to confirm that I was in India – even though I had called in advance to let them know so this wouldn’t happen.